aws/aws-dotnet-deploy/site/content/docs/cicd/settings.md

 This section defines the JSON definitions and syntax that you construct and use a deployment settings file.
 Here is the [JSON file definition](https://github.com/aws/aws-dotnet-deploy/tree/main/src/AWS.Deploy.Recipes/RecipeDefinitions).

 The Deployment Settings file is a JSON file that contains all of the settings that the deployment tool uses to drive the experience.
-The deployment tool uses this file to determine which deployment services to use, and how to configure them. --apply option on deploy command allows you to specify a deployment settings file.
+The deployment tool uses this file to determine which deployment services to use, and how to configure them.
+The `--apply` option on deploy command allows you to specify a deployment settings file.

 #### Creating a deployment settings file
 TODO